Aaron-Bopp/TIM/10_Sources/Readwise/Books/books_Sapiens.md

 ^294248527

-##### ^297094620
+##### ^299600337

 Goto: https://readwise.io/to_kindle?action=open&asin=B00ICN066A&location=382

-###### ^297094620q
+###### ^299600337q

+What, then, is so special about our language?
 The most common answer is that our language is amazingly supple.
 We can connect a limited number of sounds and signs to produce an infinite number of sentences, each with a distinct meaning.
 We can thereby ingest, store and communicate a prodigious amount of information about the surrounding world.

-^297094620
+^299600337

 ##### ^294248528